• Skip to primary navigation

 The choice is up to personal preference and the recipe.

-Most recipes work with either type without changing the flavor.
+Most recipes work with either type without changing the flavor - see extract vs flavor explanation for baking to understand subtle taste impacts.

 Bagels with lox, cheesecake, dips, and sauces all benefit from cream cheese.